ranaroussi/qtpylib/docs/source/reports.rst

 .. note::
-    Since QTPyLib relies on Interactive Brokers for pretty much everything, it's recommended that you create a second user for your IB account and use it to login to TWS on your computer or Phone.
+    Since QTPyLib relies on Interactive Brokers for pretty much everything, it's recommended that you create a second user for your IB account and use it to log in to TWS on your computer or Phone.
 There you can see the trades made by your algorithms, use the built-in charts, etc.